-Databases that you create with Extended Parallel Server are always logging databases. ♦
+Databases that you create with Extended Parallel Server are always logging databases.

+Dynamic Server

-Dynamic Server allows you to turn on logging with the WITH LOG clause in the CREATE DATABASE statement. ◆
+Dynamic Server allows you to turn on logging with the WITH LOG clause in the CREATE DATABASE statement.

+End of Dynamic Server

 Specifying Transactions

 You can use two methods to specify the boundaries of transactions with SQL statements.
 In the most common method, you specify the start of a multistatement transaction by executing the BEGIN WORK statement.
 In databases that are created with the MODE ANSI option, no need exists to mark the beginning of a transaction.
 One is always in effect; you indicate only the end of each transaction.